Exercise, Just do it!

 Authors from the articles concluded that: “Men with a history of non-metastatic colorectal cancer, more physical activity was associated with a lower risk of colorectal cancer-specific and overall mortality.”
-“Being physically fit, not smoking and maintaining a normal waist girth is associated with lower risk of CHD (coronary heart disease) events, and CVD (cardiovascular disease) and all-cause mortality in men. “
+“Being physically fit, not smoking and maintaining a normal waist girth.
+Therefore, is associated with lower risk of CHD (coronary heart disease) events.
+After that, CVD (cardiovascular disease) and all-cause mortality in men. “

 Dr. Lorraine Maita is a Diplomate in The American Academy of Anti-Aging and Regenerative Medicine and Internal Medicine.
 She specializes in lifestyle, stress management, exercise, executive physicals, supplements, bio-identical hormone replacement, neurocognitive function and nutrition in Short Hills, NJ